Anna-Morozevych/eco_cosmetics-landing/README.md

 # Project description
 Eco cosmetics Landing Page is a training project.
 This page displays information about the products sold by this store.
-Also on the page there is a navigation block, a link to the basket where the form is filled in, several blocks that describe the products and prices, contacts and a form to fill out
+Also on the page there is a navigation block, a link to the basket where the form is filled in, several blocks that describe the products and prices, contacts and a form to fill out.
+This page is also adapted to any screen size.
+So it will be convenient to watch both on big screens and on mobile devices

 # The technologies used in the project
 - HTML/CSS